2nd Intel Bn Marine recognized for fundraising during COVID-19 outbreak

 After receiving numerous replies to the post, Scruggs explained that she wondered how many donations she could receive to help out as many families as she could, and so was the beginning of a non-profit food drive.

-According to Towle, she personally spent more than 40 hours gathering, assembling and delivering 100 bags consisting of food and necessary supplies.
+According to Lt.
+Col. Wyeth Towle, commanding officer, 2nd Intelligence Battalion, she personally spent more than 40 hours gathering, assembling and delivering 100 bags consisting of food and necessary supplies.

 She also personally delivered 35 of the bags to senior citizens and families in need, and delivered another 55 bags to families at a halfway point.
 In some instances, she would drive up to 20 miles, one-way.